-Utilization and Realization are two concepts critical to resource management in profitable professional services organizations.
+Utilization and Realization are two concepts critical to project resource management in profitable professional services organizations.
 The ability to measure both consistently and regularly allow management to align resources to the right tasks, at the right time, for the right reasons.

 However, the debate continues about what the right formula is for calculating utilization; and therefore, realization.